ReInHerit/strike-a-pose/README.md

 ### Web domain setup

+If a domain with HTTPS is available simply use the standalone Dockerfile.
+E.g. that DOckerfile allows to deploy the app on Heroku.
+Otherwise use the docker-compose approach that spins a docker container with an nginx server and a custom SSL certificate that exposes the docker with Flask and app as HTTPS to access the camera through the web browser.
+In this second option the operation is a bit complex, as follows.

 Add the following line to the `/etc/hosts` file of the computer where the docker containers are running:

 ```